kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-Apache.md

 sudo a2enmod remoteip
 ~~~

 The following is an example of a proxy config with Apache.
 I stored it in `/etc/apache2/sites-available/example.com.conf` and added it to Apache with the command `sudo a2ensite example.com.conf`.

-It enforces access via HTTPS by redirecting all HTTP traffic.
+* It enforces access via HTTPS by redirecting all HTTP traffic.
+* As an additional security measurement you can uncomment the `<Location "/jatos">` and config your local network.
+This will restrict the access to JATOS' GUI (every URL starting with `/jatos`) to the local network.

 ~~~ shell
 <VirtualHost *:80>